cstenkamp/MastersThesisText/pandoc_markdown_base/3_5_evaluation_metrics_OLD.md

 * Are the words in clusters similar
 	* if things you know to be similar are actually in the same clusters
 	* in the "scary" cluster, is there also often something like "horror" or "gore"?
-	* in courses that would be "A1" and "A2", both hinting at langauge courses
+	* in courses that would be "A1" and "A2", both hinting at language courses
 		* OLD RESULTS didn't show that => Distance-threshold small: no clusters at all; threshold high: "A1" is in a cluster with "course", which makes it useless
     * "A1" and "A2" cluster
     * Gibt's ne Direction für Corona-Kurse?
 "FÄLLT AUS"??